 - Consulting specialized legal counsel to evaluate risks, prepare defenses, or pursue enforcement actions efficiently.

 These steps enhance control over lien risks and uphold contractual integrity in warehousing operations.
+A proactive legal strategy that combines thorough documentation with timely action within statutory deadlines is essential for preserving all available remedies and defenses.

-Title Verification Procedures
+Title Verification and Documentation

 Key title verification procedures include: